 Bonus: Book Tabs

 Book tabs can be a smart addition to your cookbook, especially if you plan on dividing your cookbook into sections (“Appetizers,” “Entrees,” “Desserts,” etc.).
 Our die-cut tabs can be printed in black and white or full-color.
-To learn more about book tabs, visit our website!
+Learn more about book tabs and other publishing options.